gr4yx01/gr4yx01/README.md

 # 💫About Me :

-  🌱 I’m currently learning : Solidity.
+  🌱 I’m currently learning : Kotlin.

   👯 I’m looking to collaborate on web3 projects

-  🤔 I'm curious about the blockchain
+  🤔 I'm curious about the mobile app development

-  💬 Ask me about React.js, Node.js and Typescript
+  💬 Ask me about kotlin

   📫 How to reach me:
   Mail me at hoyx0101@gmail.com or